fractal6/fractal6.go/docs/import-orga.md

 # Import Organisation from Spreadsheet

-Create an organisation from a spreadsheet export of another platform (HolaSpirit, Glassfrog).
+Create an organisation from a spreadsheet export of another platform (HolaSpirit only for now).

 `POST /auth/createorga/spreadsheet` takes a multipart form with the file plus the usual org creation fields (name, nameid, visibility, about) and an optional `format`